-In most cases, boating accident lawyers in Los Angeles start by looking at the leading cause of the accident.
+In most cases, Los Angeles boating accident attorneys start by looking at the leading cause of the accident.
 However, some common boating accidents might have different causes and perceived liable parties.

 This is the best way to identify whether the fault of the accident is yours or someone else's.
-Then, your boating accident attorney in Los Angeles will be able to help you find the proper evidence, file the correct paperwork, and build a solid case that defends your interests.
+Then, your Los Angeles boating accident lawyer can help you find the proper evidence, file the correct paperwork, and build a solid case that defends your interests.

 How Do You Define Fault In California Boat Accident Claims?

-Your boating accident attorney in Los Angeles will identify the responsible party according to the following requirements:
+Your Los Angeles boat accident attorney will identify the responsible party according to the following requirements:

 The defendant had a "duty of care".
-For example, boat owners have to get a license, follow maritime rules, and keep their passengers safe.
-Likewise, shipping and fishing companies need to keep their employees well-trained and safe from accidents.
+For example, boat owners must get a license, follow maritime rules, and keep their passengers safe.
+Likewise, shipping and fishing companies must keep their employees well-trained and safe from accidents.

 The defendant failed to execute the duty.
-If the defendant was unable to perform their duty, then they can be considered negligent.
+If the defendant could not perform their duty, they can be considered negligent.
 For example, if the defendant operated a boat without a license, they can be blamed for the accident.

 The above criteria allow boating accident lawyers in Los Angeles to identify at-fault parties.
 Remember, you can't just file claims against someone involved in a boating accident in California.
 You need to prove that the defendant is directly responsible for your injuries, financial loss, and property damage for them to be considered liable to compensate you.